Subscribe to Methods & Tools

 Another way to search for related elements is to use the relationship operator âpreceding-siblingâ.
 In this example, we want to find the title of a KeePass entry based on its username.

 The command âpreceding-sibling::cellâ lists all preceding cells.
-In this case, the result is the title (framed in blue) which corresponds to the given username (framed in red).
+In this case, the result is the title (framed in green) which corresponds to the given username (framed in red).

 In contrast, the command âfollowing-sibling::cellâ delivers all following cells.
 In our case, these are all following cells (framed in blue) that correspond to the given username (framed in red).